johnashu/harmony_blockchain_sync_alerts/README.md

 ```

 ### Setup
+Rename .env.example to .env
+Add your token: VSTATS_TOKEN
-Add your token to the .env file.
+Add your chosen shard: SHARD
-Configure how all other variables in .env file.
-To get working directory use pwd
+Define in minutes how often you would like the script to run: LOOP_EVERY_X_MINUTES
+Define how often per 24 hours you would like a status update: STATUS_NOTIFICATIONS_PER_DAY
+Add location of .hmy ( run pwd in .hmy location to get full path ): HARMONY_FOLDER

 ### Test Script
 Test the .env variables and script are running as expected.
 Run python3 alerts.py from the script directory.
 Alerts on screen AND vStatsBot should appear.